-Mere addition and multiplication would not produce such a show, which stands in a class by itself and gives the theatrical patrons of this city and vicipity the opportunity of showing whether they will extend adequate patronage to productions which are features in the largest population centers of the country.
+Mere addition and multiplication would not produce such a show, which stands in a class by itself and gives the theatrical patrons of this city and vicinity the opportunity of showing whether they will extend adequate patronage to productions which are features in the largest population centers of the country.
 One is amazed as the show unfolds before him that anybody in these days would have the moral and financial courage to entrust it to the box office mercies of any city below the fifth or sixth in the matter of population.

-Last night's audience was demonstrative from first to last, as well it might have been, but Kansas City and the surrounding country, which will contribute to the patronage this week, will be on their metile until the curtain falls Saturday night.
-If they do not vindicate the confidence of the Hippodrome management, they will not deserve the opportunity of seeing anything like "Hip, Hip, Hooray" againand will in all probability not get it.
+Last night's audience was demonstrative from first to last, as well it might have been, but Kansas City and the surrounding country, which will contribute to the patronage this week, will be on their metfle until the cur-tain falls Saturday night.
+If they do not vindicate the confidence of the Hippodrome management, they will not deserve the opportunity of scaine court deserve the opportunity of seeing any-thing like "Hip, Hip, Hooray" again-and will in all probability not get it.

-It is virtually impossible to give an adequate description of such a production.
+It is virtually impossible to give an adequate description of such a produc-tion.
 One might easily multiply adjectives, but they would not tell the story.
-To print and expatiate upon the programme would not tell it.
-To give the details of the various spectacles, each more elaborate and bewilderingly beautiful than the preceding, would leave the reader with a faulty conception of the production as a whole.
-The show must be seen not once, but often, before its possibilities for entertainment are thoroughly appreciated.
+To print and expatiate upon the pro-gramme would not tell it.
+To give the details of the various spectacles, each more elaborate and bewilderingly beau-tiful than the preceding, would leave the reader with a faulty conception of the production as a whole.
+The show must be seen not once, but often, be-fore its possibilities for entertainment ticipants in an extremely effective le-line divertisement, with seemingly at least a hundred "cats"-and most fetching "kittens"-gamboling and frolicking in a kaleidoscopic variety of costume effects over the rooftops, the whole ensemble being diversified by some clever specialties by the Ama-ranths, the Sisters Carlton, Maud Mal-lia, the Five Tornadoes and James Marseilles Marseilles.